 It is the intention of the Virginia State Anatomical Program (VSAP) to be transparent and fully disclose all aspects of the donation process.
 The following are disclosures regarding Whole Body Donation and Donation with VSAP that you should consider prior to registering or authorizing the donation.
 If you have other questions, please feel free to contact the VSAP directly at (804) 786-2479.

-- Pre-registration with VSAP does not guarantee acceptance.
+- Registration with VSAP does not guarantee acceptance.

 - If a potential donor is NOT accepted by VSAP, it will be the responsibility of the family, responsible party, executor and/or estate to proceed with arrangements for disposition.
 The responsible party will be accountable for payment for those arrangements.
 VSAP will not contribute financially to those arrangements.

-- All Donors accepted by VSAP will be tested for infectious diseases.
+- All Donors accepted by VSAP will be tested for infectious diseases, including COVID-19.
 Results of the testing will not be disclosed to the donor’s designated responsible party/survivors but may be reported to the Virginia Department of Health if so required.

 - Donors accepted by VSAP are placed at Medical Schools, Universities, and educational facilities throughout the Commonwealth of Virginia.
 Donors are primarily utilized for educational purposes and surgical training.
 No pathology reports or findings will be generated or forwarded to the next of kin/responsible party.

 - The period for donation can be as little as a few months to as many as a few years.
-The average time frame is between 18 months and two years. ****VSAP cannot and will not guarantee a specific time frame as that is determined by the program at which the donor was placed and the overall condition of the donor***.
-Families are welcome to call after 12 months to inquire about a more specific time frame.
+The average time frame is between 18 months and two years. ****VSAP cannot and will not guarantee a specific time frame as that is determined by the program at which the donor was placed and the overall condition of the donor***

 - The next of kin/responsible party can indicate on the Final Disposition of Cremated Remains form if they would like to be notified if the program at which the donor was placed conducts a memorial service.